 The MP sales closing date for corn, soybeans, and spring wheat is September 30 of the calendar year prior to the insured crop year.
-The MP sales closing date for rice is January 31 of the crop year in some areas and February 28 in other areas.
-The MP sales closing date for rice is generally the same as the sales closing date for other rice policies.
+The MP sales closing date for rice is the same as the sales closing date for other rice policies.
 All sales closing dates are shown on the Actuarial Information Browser.

 QCan I buy MP with another Federal reinsured crop insurance policy for the same crop?A

-In most cases, yes.
 You can buy MP and also buy a Yield Protection policy or a Revenue Protection policy (denoted as a base policy) on the same acreage.
-However, if you buy a base policy, you must purchase it from the same Approved Insurance Provider from which you purchased the MP policy.
-You may buy the base policy from any insurance agent or insurance agency – the only requirement is that the base policy must be issued by the same Approved Insurance Provider.
+The base policy and the MP policy must be purchased from the same Approved Insurance Provider, however, the base policy and the MP policy may be purchased from adifferent insurance agent or insurance agency.
 If you buy a base policy you will receive a credit to your MP premium because indemnity payments from the base policy are used to offset indemnity payments from the MP policy.
 To receive a premium credit, the base policy type and practices must match the type and practices elected on the MP Policy.
-You may buy any optional coverages or endorsements available for the base policy except the High-Risk Alternate Coverage Endorsement and the Supplemental Coverage Option Endorsement (SCO).
+You may buy any optional coverages or endorsements available for the base policy except the Supplemental Coverage Option Endorsement (SCO).
 SCO is not allowed on the crop if you purchase MP.
 MP cannot be purchased if you have Whole Farm Revenue Protection Policy covering the same crop in the same county.